daniele-salvagni/escape-from-the-aliens/README.md

 The ZoneHelper class is able to support every map dimension, however the implementation of this game will be fixed to a 23x14 cells size like the non-digital version.
 Smaller maps should be handled correctly so in the case of switching to bigger maps older ones should still be compatible.

-Here follows a graphical representation of the convertion process from human to computer readable and vice versa, notice how hard it is to understand neighbors in the version with 1px per sector:
+Here follows a graphical representation of the conversion process from human to computer readable and vice versa, notice how hard it is to understand neighbors in the version with 1px per sector:

 ![Image processing](http://i.imgur.com/INfo0dU.png)